mlncn/scf/modules/modified/user_import/README.txt

 Features include:

-* Creates an account for each user.
+* Creates an account for each user
 * Match csv columns to profile fields.
-* Can optionally use the file's first row to map csv data to user profile fields.
+* Can optionally use the file's first row to map csv data to user profile fields
-* Option to create Usernames based on data from file, e.g. "John" + "Smith" => "JohnSmith".
+* Option to create Usernames based on data from file, e.g. "John" + "Smith" => "JohnSmith"
-* Usernames can be made of abbreviated data from file, e.g. "Jane" + "Doe" => "JDoe".
+* Usernames can be made of abbreviated data from file, e.g. "Jane" + "Doe" => "JDoe"
-* Option to create random, human readable, Usernames.
+* Option to create random, human readable, Usernames
 * Option to import passwords
-* Option to create random passwords for each user.
+* Option to create random passwords for each user
-* Can set user roles.
+* Can set user roles
-* Option to send welcome email, with account details to each new user.
+* Option to send welcome email, with account details to each new user
 * Can set each user's contact form to enabled
-* Test mode option to check for errors.
+* Test mode option to check for errors
-* Processing can be triggered by cron or manually by an administrator.
+* Processing can be triggered by cron or manually by an administrator
-* Can stagger number of users imported, so that not too many emails are sent at one time.
+* Can stagger number of users imported, so that not too many emails are sent at one time
-* Multiple files can be imported/tested at the same time.
+* Multiple files can be imported/tested at the same time
 * Import into Organic Groups
+* Import into Node Profile
 * Option to make new accounts immediately active, or inactive until user logs in
 * Use CSV file already uploaded through FTP (useful for large imports)
-* Designed to be massively scalable.
+* Designed to be massively scalable

 Supported CSV File Formats:

 Make sure csv file has been saved with 'Windows' line endings.
 If file import fails with "File copy failed: source file does not exist." try setting the file extension to .txt.